RFmind/habits/README.md

 * `SETTINGS_MODE` should be one of `TEST`, `DEV` or `PROD`
 * `DATABASE_URL` (e.g. `postgresql://user:pass@host:port/databasename`)

+Additionally you can set a custom port using the `PORT` variable.

 You can also clone this repository and follow the instructions below to test/run the application.